cosmos/ibc/spec/client/ics-007-tendermint-client/README.md

 `currentTimestamp` is as defined in [ICS 24](../../core/ics-024-host-requirements).

-The Tendermint light client uses the generalised Merkle proof format as defined in ICS 8.
+The Tendermint light client uses the generalised Merkle proof format as defined in [ICS 23](../../core/ics-023-vector-commitments).

 `hash` is a generic collision-resistant hash function, and can easily be configured.